shahadbarkah/FSND/projects/02_trivia_api/starter/backend/README.md

-# Backend - Full Stack Trivia API
+# Backend - Trivia API

 ### Installing Dependencies for the Backend

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-2. **Virtual Enviornment** - We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+2. **Virtual Environment** - It recommended working within a virtual environment whenever using Python for projects.
+This keeps your dependencies for each project separate and organized.
+Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:
+3. **PIP Dependencies** - Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running:
 ```bash
 pip install -r requirements.txt
 ```